kubevela/kubevela.github.io/versioned_docs/version-v1.1/end-user/components/kustomize.md

 title:  Kustomize
 ---

-Create a Kustomize Component, it could be from Git Repo or OSS bucket.
+Create a Kustomize Component, it could be from Git Repo or OSS bucket or image registry.

+## Watch Files

-## Deploy From OSS bucket
+### Deploy From OSS bucket

 KubeVela's `kustomize` component meets the needs of users to directly connect Yaml files and folders as component products.
 No matter whether your Yaml file/folder is stored in a Git Repo or an OSS bucket, KubeVela can read and deliver it.